 Playability Heuristics

-Table 3, Figure 2, and Table 6 also show that most heuristics were verified for playability, with the exception for heuristic P10, the game is not replayable, which is also not relevant for the rule of poker.
+Table 3, Figure 2, and Table 6 indicate that most heuristics for playability were verified, with the exception of heuristic P10: "the game is not replayable."
+However, this is not relevant to the rules of poker.

 Accessibility Heuristics

-The results for accessibility heuristic from Table 4, Figure 2, and Table 6 present the biggest concern for GOP3 with two out of seven heuristics in poor rating.
-Heuristics A3 and A4 state the non-adjustable pointer size and interface/game elements are also not adjustable.
+The results for the accessibility heuristics in Table 4, Figure 2, and Table 6 highlight the biggest concerns for GOP3, with two out of seven heuristics receiving poor ratings.
+Heuristics A3 and A4 indicate that the pointer size and interface/game elements are non-adjustable.

 Sociability Heuristics

-GOP3 performed the best with the sociability heuristics having perfect scores from Table 5, Figure 2, and Table 6.
-Figure 3 below shows why this is a sociable game.
+GOP3 excelled in the sociability heuristics, achieving perfect scores as shown in Table 5, Figure 2, and Table 6.
+Figure 3 below illustrates the reasons why this game is considered sociable.

 sociability example